LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 A natural question is what relationship there is between Sobolev functions and classical derivatives.
-For example, in $1$ dimension a classical result is that $u \in W^{1,1}(a,b)$ if and only if $u$ is absolutely continuous and has derivative almost everywhere.
+For example, in $1$ dimension, a classical result is that $u \in W^{1,1}(a,b)$ if and only if $u$ is absolutely continuous and has derivative almost everywhere.
 A more general result is as follows.